A Canada-wide survey on social media users’ privacy practices and attitudes towards social media data use by third parties.

 The report’s authors are available for media interviews to discuss the findings and implications from this new report.

-The Social Media Lab is an interdisciplinary research laboratory at Ted Rogers School of Management at Ryerson University.
+The Social Media Lab is an interdisciplinary research laboratory at Ted Rogers School of Management at Toronto Metropolitan University.
 The lab studies how social media is changing the way people and organizations communicate, share information, conduct business and form communities online, and how these changes impact society.

 For press inquiries, please contact: Philip Mai Co-director | Business & Communications [email protected]